ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 There are, however, several other ways to represent a signed timestamp or the start of a new freshness epoch, respectively, and therefore other Epoch Marker types.

 To inform the design, this document discusses a number of interaction models in which Epoch Markers are expected to be exchanged.
-The default top-level structure of Epoch Markers described in this document is CBOR Web Tokens {{-CWT}}.
+The default top-level structure of Epoch Markers described in this document is CBOR Web Tokens (CWT) {{-CWT}}.
-An extensible set of Epoch Marker types, along with the `em` CWT claim to include them in CWTs, is specified using CDDL {{-CDDL}}.
+The present document specifies an extensible set of Epoch Marker types, along with the `em` CWT claim to include them in CWTs.
 CWTs are signed using COSE {{-COSE}} and benefit from wide tool support.
 However, CWTs are not the only containers in which Epoch Markers can be embedded.
 Epoch Markers can be included in any type of message that allows for the embedding of opaque bytes or CBOR data items.